 The statements of income included in this joint proxy statement/prospectus does not reflect the operating results that would have been obtained under Global Ship Lease's fixed-rate long-term charters and ship management agreements.
-As such, pro forma adjustments have been made to the combined statement of income to reflect the pro forma results of operations under the fixed rate long-term charters and ship management agreements as if those contractual arrangements had been in place on January 1, 2007 for the 10 secondhand vessels of Global Ship Lease's initial fleet which were operated for the full year in 2007 and for the three months ended March 31, 2008.
+As such, pro forma adjustments have been made to the combined statement of income to reflect the pro forma results of operations under the fixed rate long-term charters and ship management agreements as if those contractual arrangements had been in place on January 1, 2007 for the 10 secondhand vessels of Global Ship Lease's initial fleet which were operated for the full year in 2007.

-Additionally, the pro forma adjustments include operation of the two newly built vessels as if the fixed rate long-term charters and ship management agreements had been in place for the period from delivery on November 5 and December 27, 2007 until December 31, 2007 and for the three months ended March 31, 2008.
-Revenues from these vessels, interest expense on the related borrowings, depreciation expense and related vessel expenses have only been included from the time of their delivery to the Predecessor Group in November and December 2007 through December 31, 2007.
-Had these vessels been included for the full year with no off hire, time charter revenue would have increased by \$22,278, depreciation would have increased by \$4,791, interest expense on the related borrowings would have increased by \$9,969 and related vessel expenses would have increased by \$5,367.
+Additionally, the pro forma adjustments include operation of the two newly built vessels as if the fixed rate long-term charters and ship management agreements had been in place for the period from delivery on November 5 and December 27, 2007 until December 31, 2007.
+Revenues from these vessels, interest expense on the related borrowings, depreciation expense and related vessel expenses have only been included from the time of their delivery through December 31, 2007.
+Had these vessels been included for the full year with no off hire, time charter revenue would have increased by \$22,278, depreciation would have increased by \$4,791, interest expense on the related borrowings would have increased by \$10,384 and related vessel expenses would have increased by \$5,367.

-- M. This adjustment eliminates voyage revenue generated by Global Ship Lease's Predecessor Group.
-Global Ship Lease operates as a ship owner generating revenue from its long-term charters. - N. This adjustment is to recognize Global Ship Lease's charter hire receivable for its initial fleet under the long-term charter arrangements in place with CMA CGM based on the actual number of days of operation.
-The 2007 adjustment reflects the charter revenue which would have been derived from (i) the 10 secondhand vessels operated by the Predecessor Group up to the dates of their acquisition in December 2007 by Global Ship Lease, (ii) the two newly built vessels from their delivery to the Predecessor Group in November and December 2007 until December 31, 2007 and (iii) the increase in certain charter rates due to the amended and restated charter agreements entered into with CMA CGM in connection with the merger agreement.
+- N. This adjustment eliminates the \$332.2 million freight revenue generated by Global Ship Lease's Predecessor Group in 2007 as Global Ship Lease operates as a ship owner generating revenue from its long-term charters. - O. This adjustment is to recognize Global Ship Lease's charter hire receivable for its initial fleet under the long-term charter arrangements in place with CMA CGM based on the actual number of days of operation in 2007.
+The adjustment amounting to \$65.7 million reflects the charter revenue which would have been derived from (i) the 10 secondhand vessels operated by the Predecessor Group up to the dates of their acquisition in December 2007 by Global Ship Lease and (ii) the two newly built vessels from their delivery to the Predecessor Group in November and December 2007 until December 31, 2007.
+For the purposes of this unaudited pro forma financial information, Global Ship Lease's charters have been classified as operating leases under U.S. GAAP.
+These charter rates reflect the charter agreements in place prior to April 1, 2008, and do not reflect the charter rates that were effective from such date.